fangq/mcx/README.txt

 window of [0 1] ns, with a 0.1 ns resolution.
 That means the total number of time gates is 10.

-MCX provides the user with an advanced option, -g, to increase performance by specifying how many time gates to simulate concurrently.
-If GPU memory is limited then the user may want to limit that number to less than the total number specified in the input file - and by default it runs one gate at a time in a single simulation.
+MCX provides an advanced option, -g, to run simulations when the GPU memory is limited.
+It specifies how many time gates to simulate concurrently.
+Users may want to limit that number to less than the total number specified in the input file - and by default it runs one gate at a time in a single simulation.
 But if there's enough memory based on the memory requirement in Section II, you can simulate all 10 time gates (from the above example) concurrently by using "-g 10" in which case you have to make sure the video card has at least